JawadurRahman/Website-Pages-HTML-CSS-JS/README.md

 # Website-Pages-HTML-CSS-JS
-Assignments designed to help learn how to make an Educational App for Dalhousie Architecture
+Assignments designed to teach how to make an Educational App for Dalhousie Architecture

 A1: onclick buttons to show and hide images